 With great engineering great stress is present at times.

-I applied online - interviewed at Knolls Atomic Power Laboratory in June 2014.
+I applied online.
+The process took 3+ months.
+I interviewed at Knolls Atomic Power Laboratory in June 2014.

 Let us know if we're missing any workplace or industry recognition –